-Struck from 1916 to 1945, the “Mercury Dime” coin due to its similarity to the Roman God Mercury.
+Struck from 1916 to 1945, the “Mercury Dime” coin is due to its similarity to the Roman God Mercury.
 The artwork showcases the profile of Liberty wearing a Phrygian cap – a symbol of power and freedom.
 Inscriptions include “LIBERTY,” “IN GOD WE TRUST,” and “2017″.

 The coin’s reverse showcases another creation of A. Weinman, first designed in 1907 for the American Institute of Architects (AIA) Gold Medal.
-The artwork presents an eagle sitting on the rock and pulling a large tree branch.
+The artwork presents an eagle sitting on a rock and pulling a large tree branch.
 It is one of the most impressive and admired reverse designs in many years of American coinage history.

 Note, the proof and uncirculated versions will also display a mintmark.

 The US Mint has worked on securing a reliable list of vendors.
 Who shall provide sufficient palladium blanks that meet the Mint’s specifications?
 The blanks must have sufficient dimensions to ensure the successful high-relief rendition of the reverse and obverse designs.
 The diameter of the 2017 Palladium Eagle shall be between 32.7 mm (the diameter of the gold version) and 38.1 mm (the diameter of the commemorative silver coin).
 Each US Palladium Eagle coin will be issued with a face value of $25, being legal tender in the United States, and will contain 1 oz. of .9995 fine palladium.